oblador/react-native-collapsible/README.md

 # react-native-collapsible
-*Animated collapsible component for React Native using the new Animated API with fallback. *
+*Animated collapsible component for React Native using the new Animated API with fallback*

 Pure JavaScript, supports dynamic content heights and components that is aware of its `collapsed` state (good for toggling arrows etc).